 - Merge single PDFs in to a multi page PDF.
 Merge PDF online - This service enables you to combine several PDF documents into a single multi page PDF, free of charge.
 All you need to do is select two (or more) PDF files to be joined together by pressing “Browse” and press the “Merge PDF” button to upload and combine the selected documents.

 When opening a PDF with Inkscape some characters are missing.

 - Either File menu > Import, or Open with Inkscape, there’s a “PDF Import Settings” dialog which has a checkbox for “Replace PDF fonts by closest-named installed fonts”.

 - Inkscape has problems with some PDF files which were for example changed in Adobe InDesign.
 Open the PDF in Adobe Reader and print it with a virtual printer (CutePDF Writer).
 After that the PDF opens in Inkscape again.

 Resulting PDF is way too large for web

 Uncompressed PDF Output.
-At this time, it looks as if Inkscape only outputs uncompressed PDF output.
+It seems that Inkscape is only able to output uncompressed PDFs.
 Once you export or print a PDF, look at its file size.
-If it is too large for your application, reduce it.
+If it is way too large for your application, reduce it:

 - Inkscape, export the exact same file to EPS (encapsulated postscript) and then use epstopdf to convert the file to PDF.
 This will make a compressed PDF.